ccoutant/dwarf-locations/013-generalize-address-spaces.md

 memory where an address like 0x1000 refers to the same location independent of the evaluation context.
 GPU memory pools can be local to a GPU's processing unit and every processing unit may have its own memory pool.
-A couple of examples of this are: [Intel's SharedLocal Memory](https://www.intel.com/content/www/us/en/docs/oneapi/optimization-guide-gpu/2025-2/shared-local-memory.html) and [AMD's LDS](https://rocm.docs.amd.com/projects/HIP/en/develop/understand/hardware_implementation.html#local-data-share-lds)
+A couple of examples of this are: [Intel's Shared Local Memory](https://www.intel.com/content/www/us/en/docs/oneapi/optimization-guide-gpu/2025-2/shared-local-memory.html) and [AMD's LDS](https://rocm.docs.amd.com/projects/HIP/en/develop/understand/hardware_implementation.html#local-data-share-lds)